HCC: A Language-Independent Hardening Contract Compiler for Smart Contracts: Conclusion

-We note that all contracts with a potential reentrancy vulnerability are variants and extensions of multi-signature wallet contracts~\cite{gnosis}.
-As such, they share large parts of their code and exhibit a similar number of reentrancy and integer bug mitigations.
-The gas overhead of RE mitigation is typically higher than for IO due to the storage writes, which incur a higher gas cost compared to the assert statement used for integer bug hardening.
+We note that all contracts where \toolname inserts reentrancy hardening, i.e., where the RE checks column is not zero in \Cref{tab:top-results}, are variants and extensions of multi-signature wallet contracts~\cite{gnosis}.
+As such, they share large parts of their code, so that \toolname inserts a similar number of reentrancy and integer bug runtime checks.
+We find the gas overhead for these contracts largely tolerable.
+For instance, contract 0x2265\ldots1e41, which exhibits the highest overhead, has a mean and maximum gas increase of \num{35149} and \num{99916}.
+This is equivalent to a mean increase of 0.0012 Ether and a maximum increase of 0.0034 Ether (avg. of \SI{34}{\giga\wei} per gas).
+We point out that, in a non-reentrant transaction, it costs \num{10000} gas to store/remove each lock flag (storage writes).
+With the introduction of transient storage operations (TSOs)~\cite{eip-1153}, relying on transient storage could reduce the overhead of locking by 99\% as it would require only \num{100} gas to store/remove the lock.
+However, since the majority of the contracts in our dataset predate TSO, we opted not to rely on TSOs.

+Further, our results show that integer bug mitigation results in a very low overhead ranging from \SI{0.14}{\percent} to \SI{10.8}{\percent} with an average of \SI{2.82}{\percent}.
+In comparison, the gas overhead of reentrancy mitigation is typically higher due to the storage writes.
 Nonetheless, this overhead is largely tolerable.
-For instance, contract 0x2265\ldots1e41, with a mean and maximum gas increase of \num{35149} and \num{99916} respectively, yields a mean increase of \num{0.0012} Ether and maximum increase of \SI{0.0034}{\ether} (using an average of \SI{34}{\giga\wei} per gas).

-Our results show that IO mitigation results in a relatively low overhead ranging from \SI{0.14}{\percent} and up to \SI{10.8}{\percent} with an average of \SI{2.82}{\percent}.
-For special cases where the overhead incurred is non-trivial, such as contracts 0xa646\ldots0a2b and 0x0000\ldots05fa, additional care can be taken by the developers to remove superfluous runtime checks that degrade the performance and increase the costs.